rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ## <a name="changelog"></a> Changelog

 ### 7.5.0 (In-Progress)
-* Refactored the following classes to increase code coverage:
+* Improved the following classes to increase code coverage:
+  - InAppMessagingConstants (SDKCF-6497)
   - InAppMessageSlideUpView (SDKCF-6478)

 ### 7.4.0 (In-Progress)